GeraldRyan/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+# Authentication.
+It is send by the server to the client and is used for authentication- like a password.
+It can be stored in Local Storage or session storage or whatever, but that's a token.

 - [ ] What steps can you take in your web apps to keep your data secure?

+# You can use protected routes and only allow access to secure pages if they have a token.
+If not, they will just be re-routed elsewhere, like to signup or login.

 - [ ] Describe how web servers work.

+# They are remote systems (computers and software) that upon get requests deliver data that makes the web happen- code, information from databases, html, json files, etc. They store and manage data in databases and code and can be leased or owned.
+One's own computer could be a server, howerever lightweight, but usually they exist in large warehouses or data locations under careful conditions.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+# Create is accessed called by POST.
+Some sources also includes PUT with this. read is accessed by GET, and update is accessed by PUT and delete is of course accessed by DELETE..

 ## Project Set Up